yoru01/Post-hACK/PIR workshop.md

 });
 ```
 # Conclusion

 If you followed this workshop from the beginning to this point, congratulations on building a random number guessing game with a wager using Reach!
-You can decide to level up your game and write your own guessing game smart contract with extra features, or, you can decide to build a GUI for this smart contract and add it to your portfolio.
+You can decide to level up your game and write your guessing game smart contract with extra features, or, you can decide to build a GUI for this smart contract and add it to your portfolio.
 This would be a great way to start as a web3 developer.

-For more details on how to build out the GUI for this smart contract you can check out the github [repo](https://github.com/yoru01/The-Price-Is-Right-Casino-Edition).
+For more details on how to build out the GUI for this smart contract, you can check out the GitHub [repo](https://github.com/yoru01/The-Price-Is-Right-Casino-Edition).